boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/heat-map.md

 ![Conditional formatting dialog](/static/assets/visualizing-data/visualization-widgets/images/heat-map/conditionalformatting-dialog.png)

-3. Select the `mode` and enter the conditions as required and click the `Save` button to apply.
+3. Enter the conditions as required, select the `mode`, and click the `Save` button to apply.

-4. Now, the widget visualization will be updated based on the conditions.
+4. The widget visualization will now be updated based on the conditions.

 ![Heatmap with conditional formatting](/static/assets/visualizing-data/visualization-widgets/images/heat-map/formattedresult.png)